IYanel01/NewGoldenHead/README.md

 5. Use the provided commands to give Golden Heads to players and enjoy!

 Configuration:
-[code]The configuration file `config.yml` includes the following options:
+The configuration file `config.yml` includes the following options:
 - `healing-speed`: The speed of the regeneration effect.
 - `healing-time`: The duration of the regeneration effect in seconds.
-- `enable-speed-effect`: Enable or disable the speed boost effect.[/code]
+- `enable-speed-effect`: Enable or disable the speed boost effect.

  Example Configuration:
-[code]healing-speed: 1
+healing-speed: 1
 healing-time: 10
-enable-speed-effect: true[/code]
+enable-speed-effect: true